The Ramblers (draft)

 Marlene and Maria tittered the boff.

-“Hotel stationary is everywhere.
+“Hotel stationery is everywhere.
 Finish your letter before orders.
 I will have it airmailed.”

 “I recently met Lt.
 Colonel Charity Adams.
 The Six Triple Eight will see it delivered within a week”